JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 # Thinking about the game of Tic Tac Toe

 Now let's think about how you play a typical game of Tic Tac Toe on paper for a few moments.
-Think about the following aspects and write down your thoughts on paper, or in the text box below.
+Think about the following aspects:

 * The board that you draw
 * The rules for who makes the first moves